Fall armyworm, buckworm, budworm, and maize budworm

 “Armyworm” is a descriptive term given for a group of moth species that exhibit large-scale, invasive behaviour.
 In their larval stage, they advance like a large army that eat every crop they comes across.

-There isn’t a simple way to control fall armyworm; farmers need to equip themselves with a toolbox of measures.
+There isn’t a simple way to control fall armyworm; farmers need to equip themselves with different strategies.

 Use of Transgenic Maize: